 Supported Models: snom Conference Series

-Check that the phone is running the minimum required firmware described above.
-Read how to check what firmware the phones are running and how to upgrade them in this guide: How to Manual Upgrade snom IP phones.
+Ensure that the phone is running on the required firmware by 3CX.
+In case the device needs manual updating download the latest distributed required firmware by 3CX here.
+Read how to check what firmware the phones are running on and how to upgrade them in this guide: How to Manual Upgrade snom IP phones.

 Step 2: Factory Reset the IP Phone

 Before provisioning the IP phone, the phone must be brought back to factory defaults in case the device has residual settings of a previous configuration.
 To reset the device read our How to Factory Reset snom MeetingPoint.

 There are several methods to provision a phone:

 - Plug & Play - For phones on the local LAN or behind the 3CX SBC.

 - RPS - For phones on remote networks that will connect directly to 3CX and use STUN.

 For more information, see “When can I use which provisioning method?”

 - Connect the phone to the network.
 A PnP request will be sent automatically to 3CX.